 However, winter isn’t the only time trips and falls occur.

 Even in offices, people can get hurt when they are lifting heavy items.
 For example, when employees lift boxes of paper or move desks and other furniture, there is always a risk of sprains or strains.
+Leaving file cabinet drawers open can provide an obstruction to a clear walking area and, loading the heaviest files in the top drawers of a file cabinet with little or nothing in the lower drawers can result in a file cabinet tipping over as it is top-heavy.

 Use of proper equipment and proper lifting techniques where possible can help prevent injuries.